dkaramit/pseudo-Goldstone_DM/README.md

 # pseudo-Goldstone_DM
-Calculate Feynamn rules for pseudo-Goldstone DM models
+Calculate Feynamn rules for pseudo-Goldstone DM models.

+See jupyter notebooks for examples!